 Flight information

-Day 1 – flights to arrive prior to 12.30pm into Hobart Airport
+• Day 1: Flights to arrive prior to 12.30pm into Hobart Airport

-Day 10 – flights to depart anytime from Hobart Airport
+Day 10: Flights to depart anytime from Hobart Airport

 Fitness Requirement

-• Low level of fitness required
+• A medium level of fitness required.

 Dates & Prices